-The Fund measures ECL using probability of default, exposure at default and loss given default on its financial assets at amortized cost.
-Management considers both historical analysis and forward looking information in determining any ECL.
-As a result, the Fund recognized an allowance for impairment amounting to P0.02 million as at December 31, 2023 (2022 - nil) based on the 12-month ECL.
+The Fund measures ECL using probability of default, exposure at default and loss given default on its financial assets at amortized cost, including other receivables.
+Management considers both historical analysis and forward-looking information in determining any ECL.
+As a result, the Fund recognized an allowance for impairment amounting to €94 as at December 31, 2023 (2022 - nil) based on the 12-month ECL.

-15 Financial risk and capital management
+13 Financial risk and capital management

-15.1 Strategy in using financial instruments
+13.1 Strategy in using financial instruments

-The Fund's activities expose it to a variety of financial risks: interest rate risk, credit risk and liquidity risk.
-The Fund's exposure to foreign exchange risk is considered limited.
+The Fund's activities expose it to a variety of financial risks: interest rate risk, foreign exchange risk, credit risk and liquidity risk.
 The Fund's overall risk management program focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects on the Fund's financial performance.